Jake Arrieta Still In Play For The Milwaukee Brewers

 Jake Arrieta to the Milwaukee Brewers rumblings have not died down just yet.
 Despite much of the hot stove talk surrounding Jake Arrieta including the Philadelphia Phillies and Washington Nationals, according to the Chicago Sun-Times, it is safe to say that the Brewers are still involved.
 With the Milwaukee Brewers being that close to playoff contention, ruling them out when it comes to Arrieta would be unwise at this point.

 Jake Arrieta will eventually sign to pitch somewhere before the MLB season starts.
 For now, according to USA Today’s Jesse Yomtov, there are potentially four MLB teams in play for Jake Arrieta.
-The Minnesota Twins join the aforementioned Brewers, Nationals and Phillies as teams in the hunt for arguably the best free agent which remains unsigned.
+The Minnesota Twins join the aforementioned Brewers, Nationals, and Phillies as teams in the hunt for arguably the best free agent which remains unsigned.

 Time is ticking for Jake Arrieta, but he still would have plenty of time to join a team and get acclimated.

-Spring training is already underway, however, Jake Arrieta is akin to a plug-in and play type of pitcher.
+Spring training is already underway, however, Jake Arrieta is a plug-in and play type of pitcher.
 Such an attribute would help whichever team Arrieta signs with.

 Preparedness has become commonplace with Jake Arrieta during his tenure with the Chicago Cubs.
 Ability has always been there as well.
-Take away the injuries that Jake Arrieta suffered with while with the Cubs and the team which signs him will have an effective pitcher.
+Take away the injuries that Jake Arrieta suffered while with with the Cubs and the team which signs him will have an effective pitcher.
 That team could be the Milwaukee Brewers.

 Where will free agent pitcher Jake Arrieta land? https://t.co/as0RvSh6x4